icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 Open Energy's second core function - our Governance Service (OEGS) - supports members to provide, share and access different classes of Shared data (defined in Section 1 point 4.2) on the basis of preemptive licensing (see Section 4 of the for details).
-Shared Data accessed via the OEGS will be provided by members only (Data Providers).
+Shared Data accessed via the OEGS will be provided by members only (|DPs|).
 The Governance Service aims to provide a secure, trusted mechanism to improve data sharing across the sector by reducing the time and financial costs currently associated with accessing Shared data.
 For providers of Shared data, the Governance Platform offers a secure and effective way to list datasets and set appropriate access and licensing requirements.
 For actors wishing to access Shared data, the Governance